Michal-Atlas/DawnStorm/System/index.md

 ## Character creation

-### Attributes

-#### Stats

-You have 3 basic stats, they are connected to the 3 Base skills (Body, Soul, Influence).
-You have an amount of so called resources equal to 3 + Your Rank in that skill.

-#### Size
+### Size

-If a creature exceeds another's size by one, it can freely use the *Powerful* maneuver with Body based encounters against that creature.
+If a creature exceeds another's size by one, it can freely use the `Powerful` maneuver with Body based encounters against that creature.
-Exceeding its size by more than that allows instead to utilize the *Mighty* maneuver and adds 8 to the roll for every size by which it is exceeded.
+Exceeding its size by more than that allows instead to utilize the `Mighty` maneuver and adds 8 to the roll for every size by which it is exceeded.

 | Size     | Description                        |
 | -------- | ---------------------------------- |